Sir Thomas Blount, 1st Baronet: Works

-Blount's Essays on Several Subjects (or Several Occasions), originally published in 1692, touch on learning ancient and modern, and the education of children.
-In 1697 he added an essay that has been described as openly deistic.
+In 1697 Blount added an essay that has been described as openly deistic.
 His Censura celebrorum authorum sive tractatus in quo varia virorum doctorum de clarissimis cujusque seculi scriptoribus judicia traduntur (1690) was originally compiled for Blount's own use, and is a dictionary in chronological order of what various eminent writers have said about one another.
 This involved enormous labour in Blount's time.
 It was published at Geneva in 1694 with all the quotations from modern languages translated into Latin, and again in 1710.